-This document is taken and reset from “The Ten Commandments” by the seventeenth century English Puritan, Thomas Watson.
+This document is taken from “The Ten Commandments” by the seventeenth century English Puritan, Thomas Watson.
 It is the application of the warnings against sexual sin set forth in the first section, and is an exposition of the Seventh Commandment.

 Q. How may we abstain from this sin?